Four Modernizations: Summary

-The new idea was that all workers should not be paid the same, but rather, paid according to their productivity.
-The thinking was that in order to be a consumer society, China would need to be a producing society.
+The Four Modernizations were included in the 1978 constitution of the PRC.

 In December 1978 at the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, Deng Xiaoping announced the official launch of the Four Modernizations, formally marking the beginning of the reform.

 Deng described a xiaokang society as a goal of the Four Modernizations.
 In a 1979 discussion with Japanese Prime Minister Masayoshi Ōhira, Deng used the concept to distinguish China's path of development from other approaches, stating, "The Four Modernizations we hope to realize are a Chinese Four Modernizations.
 Our conceptualization of the Four Modernizations is not like your conception of modernization, but it is a xiaokang family."

 Recognizing the need for technical assistance to spur this most important modernization, the Chinese Government elicited the support of the United Nations Development Programme (UNDP) in the fall of 1978 to scope out and provide financial resources for the implementation of an initial complement of targeted projects.
 The initial projects from 1979 to 1984 included the establishment of overseas on-the-job training and academic programs, set-up of information processing centers at key government units, and the development of methods to make informed decisions within the Chinese context based on market principles.
 The key advisor to the Chinese government on behalf of the UNDP was Jack Fensterstock of the United States.
 This first technical assistance effort (CPR/79-001) by the UNDP led to the entry of large-scale multilateral funding agencies including the World Bank and the Asian Development Bank.

 As part of the effort to pursue the Four Modernizations, the Chinese government revived plans for the Three Gorges Dam, emphasizing the need to develop hydroelectric power.